siserin/blind9/doc/arm/reference.rst

    use-v4-udp-ports { range 1024 65535; };
    use-v6-udp-ports { range 1024 65535; };

-.. note:
-   make sure the ranges be sufficiently large for security.
+.. note:: Make sure the ranges be sufficiently large for security.
 A desirable size depends on various parameters, but we generally recommend it contain at least 16384 ports (14 bits of entropy).
 Note also that the system's default range when used may be too small for this purpose, and